ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 See the following examples:
 - When you provision a stand-alone volume with 1,800 GB capacity and the 5 IOPS/GB volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
 In the later example and tables, this volume is called _`volume-a`_.
 - When you provision a stand-alone volume with 3000 GB capacity and the 5 IOPS/GB volume profile, it can handle 15,000 IOPS, which means a maximum throughput limit of 1,966 Mbps.
 In the later example and tables, this volume is called _`volume-b`_.
 - When you provision a stand-alone volume with 3000 GB capacity and the general-purpose volume profile, it can handle 9,000 IOPS, which means a maximum throughput limit of 1,179 Mbps.
-In the later example and tables, this volume is called _volume c_.
+In the later example and tables, this volume is called _`volume-c`_.
 - When you provision a stand-alone volume with 2000 GB capacity and the general-purpose volume profile, it can handle 6,000 IOPS, which means a maximum throughput limit of 786 Mbps.
-In the later example and tables, this volume is called _volume_d_.
+In the later example and tables, this volume is called _`volume_d`_.

 Where can you see what bandwidth or throughput limit is assigned to your volume?
 In the UI, the volume bandwidth can be seen as **Throughput** on the overview tab of the Block Storage volume details page.{: ui}